 How to Handle Marketing Performance Management

-To maximize your marketing performance, you’ll need to track your marketing metrics.
+To maximize your marketing performance, you’ll need to track your metrics.
 Otherwise, you won’t know how well things were working!
 Marketing performance management means working with your key performance indicators to make sure you’re doing more of what is working best and adjusting what isn’t.

-The first thing you want to do after your marketing strategy is finalized is to decide what your marketing benchmarks will look like.
-These marketing benchmarks are goals that you have for each segment of your marketing plan that will help you track how well things are working in every aspect of your strategy and evaluate your marketing performance.
+The first thing you want to do after your marketing strategy is finalized is to decide what your benchmarks will look like.
+These marketing benchmarks are goals that you have for each segment of your marketing plan that will help you track how well things are working in every aspect of your strategy and evaluate your performance.